-Rock Lobsters Edge Out Moccasins 3-2 In Halloween Thriller
+Rock Lobsters Edge out Moccasins 3-2 in Halloween Thriller

 Monroe Moccasins News Release

-Monroe, LA - The Athens Rock Lobsters pulled out a 3-2 overtime victory over the Monroe Moccasins on Halloween night.
-Garrett Milan's second of the game came at 2:17 in the overtime period and put an end to a back-and-forth contest that saw both teams exchanging leads and penalties.
+MONROE, LA - The Athens Rock Lobsters pulled out a 3-2 overtime victory over the Monroe Moccasins on Halloween night.
+Garrett Milan played hero, scoring at 2:17 in the overtime period to put an end to a back-and-forth contest that saw both teams exchanging leads and penalties.

-After a quiet first period, the Rock Lobsters opened the scoring early in the second, with Milan finding the back of the net to make it 1-0 at 5:31.
-Monroe responded quickly, taking advantage of a power play with Declan Conway to tie the game at 13:18 in his first game with Monroe.
-Just seconds later, the Moccasins surged ahead as Helmer Oskarsson scored on a shot from the high slot beating Jack Bostedt blocker side, making it 2-1.
+After a quiet first period, the Rock Lobsters opened the scoring early in the second, with Carter Shinkaruk finding the back of the net to make it 1-0 at 5:31.
+Monroe responded quickly, taking advantage on the power play, with a goal from Declan Conway to tie the game at 13:18.
+Just seconds later, the Moccasins surged ahead as Helmer Oskarsson fired one from the high slot to beat Jack Bostedt blocker side to make it 2-1.

-The Rock Lobsters evened things up late in the second period, as Brandon Picard found himself staring at a wide-open net to make it 2-2 at 17:49.
+The Rock Lobsters evened things up late in the second period, as Brandon Picard found himself staring at a wide-open net to level the score 2-2 at 17:49.
 Both teams traded chances in a scoreless third period, but neither could break the deadlock.

-In overtime, Athens wasted no time as Milan scored his second of the night to secure the win for the Rock Lobsters who are now 3-0 against Monroe this season.
+In overtime, Athens wasted no time as Milan scored his first of the night to secure the win for the Rock Lobsters, who are now 3-0 against Monroe this season.
 Monroe will look to regroup as they host Athens for game two of this weekend series on Saturday.

 • Discuss this story on the Federal Prospects Hockey League message board...